Never Fade (song): Release and reception

 On August 9, 2018, Alice in Chains announced on their social media pages that a new song would be released the next day.
-The song was made available on Alice in Chains' official YouTube channel and for streaming and digital download via Spotify, iTunes, Amazon Music, Apple Music, Google Play and Deezer on August 10, 2018.
+The song was made available on Alice in Chains' official YouTube channel and for streaming and digital download on August 10, 2018.

 Loudwire said that the song "has a slight garage rock feel with an immediate hook.
-There's a balance to the moods of "Never Fade" with a moderate nod toward the gloom of their classic days, but it washes away with an emphatic pre-chorus and soothing refrain as the band promises an unnamed person they are not forgotten and will never fade." and listed it as the eighth best rock song of 2018.
+There's a balance to the moods of 'Never Fade' with a moderate nod toward the gloom of their classic days, but it washes away with an emphatic pre-chorus and soothing refrain as the band promises an unnamed person they are not forgotten and will never fade." and listed it as the eighth best rock song of 2018.